On localizing groups of exotic diffeomorphisms of 4-manifolds: Introduction

 While Theorem~\ref{cor: intro Dehn twists} deals with non-localization of an infinite rank summand, one may also seek an analogous result for finitely many exotic diffeomorphisms.
 To appreciate this result, let us first state a shortcoming of Theorem~\ref{cor: intro Dehn twists} through the lens of the above question.
 Although, Theorem~\ref{cor: intro Dehn twists} guarantees that, for any embedding of a rational homology cylinder $W$ into $X'$, any infinite rank summand of $\mathcal{Z}(\alpha)$ do not localize to $W$, it does not give us an explicit set of members of $\mathcal{Z}(\alpha)$ that will never localize to any rational homology disk/cylinder embedding.

 Indeed, we can ask whether it is always possible to localize any finitely many exotic diffeomorphisms as Dehn twists (or generally as an exotic diffeomorphism) on any homology disk.

 Our result below shows that such a localization is not possible even for a pair of exotic diffeomorphisms: \begin{thm} There exists a simply-connected closed smooth 4-manifold $X$ and a pair of exotic diffeomorphisms $f_1, f_2$ of $X$ with the following properties: there exists no compact smooth integer homology 4-disk $W$ smoothly embedded in $X$ such that both $f_1, f_2$ localize to $W$ and that $\del W$ is a Seifert fibered space. \end{thm} In particular, the conclusion of Theorem~\ref{thm: simultaneous} implies that $f_1$ and $f_2$ cannot simultaneously be exotic Dehn twist on \textit{any} embedding of \textit{any} homology 4-disk to $X$.
+In \cite{krushkal2024corks} Krushkal-Mukherjee-Powell-Warren proved an interesting result that allows localization of certain exotic diffeomorphisms to contractible manifolds.
+Theorem~\ref{thm: simultaneous} coupled with results from \cite{krushkal2024corks} gives us the following: \begin{cor} There exist exotic diffeomorphisms on contractible manifolds that are not isotopic to boundary Dehn-twists along Seifert fibered homology spheres. \end{cor} Corollary~\ref{thm:non_dehn_twist} gives the first example of an exotic diffeomorphism on a contractible manifold that is not of the form of a Dehn twist.
+Indeed, prior to this, all explicitly known exotic diffeomorphisms on contractible manifolds were in the form of a Dehn-twist along a Seifert fibered space.
+In fact, it follows from the proof of Theorem~\ref{thm: simultaneous} that we can also generalize the statement of Corollary~\ref{thm:non_dehn_twist} by showing that there are exotic diffeomorphisms on contractible manifolds $C$ such that $\partial C$ is not a connected sum of Seifert fibered spaces (such that all of them oriented in a similar manner, see below).

 Finally, we show that up to fixing an orientation convention of the boundaries, it is also possible to give an explicit set of infinitely many exotic diffeomorphisms which does not localize as Dehn twists on homology disks.
 Let us first clarify the orientation convention: